coder-glitche/prep-ai/README.md

 To solve the issue of conversational AI voice agents instead of using readily available APIs or voice agents from ELEVEN LABS or VAPI which are costly
 Ive built this interviewer voice agent using open - source models like

-- Llama 3.1 - 8b instant model for Natural Language processing, conversation flow , memory and knowledge base handling , Resume summarization.
+- Llama 3.1 - 8b instant model for Natural Language processing, conversation flow , memory and knowledge base handling , Resume summarization, Candidate Scoring and feedback generation
 - OpenAI whispher large turbo for Speech to Text (transcription).
 - Browser SpeechSynthesis for Text to Speech (voice generation).